ray-project/ray/rllib/examples/README.rst

 ========

-This page contains an index of all the python scripts in the `examples/ folder <https://github.com/ray-project/ray/blob/master/rllib/examples>` of RLlib demonstrating the different use cases and features of the library.
+This page contains an index of all the python scripts in the `examples/ folder <https://github.com/ray-project/ray/blob/master/rllib/examples>` of RLlib, demonstrating the different use cases and features of the library.

 .. note::

     RLlib is currently in a transition state from "old API stack" to "new API stack".
-    Some of the examples here haven't been translated yet to the new stack and are tagged with the following comment line on top: `# @OldAPIStack`.
-We are in the process of moving all example scripts over to the "new API stack" and expect to complete this effort in the near future.
+    Some of the examples here haven't been translated yet to the new stack and are tagged with the following comment line on top: ``# @OldAPIStack``.
+The moving of all example scripts over to the "new API stack" is work in progress and expected to be completed by the end of 2024.

 .. note::